 You want to check the flexibility of the candidates, again something that could fill 1,000 word blog post alone.

-Some clients have interviewed people at 5.30am, while others Saturday afternoon.
+Some clients have interviewed people at 5.30am, while others on a Saturday afternoon.

 The keen, “flexible” ones show up, the rest don’t.

-When you have interviewed people with tricky, flexibility testing questions, you should get the candidates down to 2 people.
-Then you are best to DISC Profile them both to see what their Profiled results are.
+When you have interviewed people with tricky, flexibility testing questions, you should ideally get the short list of candidates down to 2 people.
+Then you are best to DISC Profile them both to see what their Profiled results are to determine their aptitude.

 Keep in mind whether the position you have for them is “task” orientated or “people” orientated.